About me

 Skvortsov case

-By decision of 7 October 2014, the Court struck the case out of the list, as the respondent Government, following communication of the application, acknowledged a violation of the applicant’s rights due to his excessive and unjustified detention, and offered him €7,000 in compensation.
+By decision of 7 October 2014, the Court struck the case out of its list of cases because, after the application had been communicated to the respondent Government, it acknowledged a violation of the applicant’s rights on account of his excessive and unjustified detention and offered him €7,000 in compensation.

 Application